hooiswho/hooiswho/README.md

 - 👀 I’m interested in learning all about cloud.
 - 🌱 I’m currently learning Git, Docker, Kubernetes, AWS, and Azure

-Let me know if there are still other things I need to learn to pursue a career in DevOps.
+Let me know if there are still other things I need to learn to pursue a career in cloud engineering.

 <!---
 hooiswho/hooiswho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.